The Boy Who Thought Outside the Box

 By Marcie Wessels (Author), Beatriz Castro (Illustrator)

 Today, the video game industry keeps growing, with ever more platforms available to fans.
 But how did the very first system come about?
 This picture-book biography of Ralph Baer, whose family fled Nazi Germany for the US, introduces kids to a great inventor AND the birth of the first home console.
-Using wartime technology, Baer thought outside the box and transformed the television into a vehicle for gaming.
-Today, interactive systems like Wii and PlayStation are direct descendants of Ralph’s innovative “Brown Box,” making this award-winning inventor the true “Father of Video Games.”
+Using wartime technology, Baer thought outside the box and transformed the television into a vehicle for gaming; Baer's invention, the Odyssey, is a direct precursor to the Atari gaming system.
+Today, interactive systems like Wii and PlayStation are descendants of Ralph’s innovative “Brown Box,” making this award-winning inventor the true “Father of Video Games.”

 ABOUT THE AUTHOR(S)